 One of the best things to do near Bishop’s Stortford is to visit Hatfield Forest, a beautiful National Trust destination located around 15 minutes drive from Bishop’s Stortford.

-At the moment, you need to book your car parking space in advance of your arrival to Hatfield Forest.
+At just points during the year you need to book your car parking space in advance of your arrival to Hatfield Forest.
 National Trust members can book for free and non-members will be charged £8.
 The website releases tickets every Friday with a variety of time slots.
 Once you are in the forest, you can stay all day.

 We spent around 2.5 hours in Hatfield Forest exploring all the areas.
 The most beautiful part is the huge lake near the entrance and the café.
 There is a small section of the forest that has a canopy walkway and the rest is open air forest and park to wander through at your own pace.